djsmentya/active_record_files/README.md

 Gem implement active record patern.
 It store data into json files.
 Each file represent a model.
 File is a plain json text in format:

+NOTICE: this gem not published to rubygems as it is for personal researches.

 ```
 store/users.json
 [